Enter a search term above to see results...

 The createComponent

-callback can be used when creating a component to define the behaviors of your component so that they can be accessed in various other locations that might need to reference or invoke them.
+callback defines the behaviors of your component when creating a component.
+These behaviors can be accessed from various locations that might need to reference or invoke them.

 For instance you might need to invoke a behavior from: